kardasbart/MultiLR/README.md

 # MultiLR
 A method for assigning separate learning rate schedulers to different parameters groups in a model.
+Pull requests are welcome.

 ## Usage
 Write a lambda function that constructs a scheduler for each parameter group.